hmrc/individuals-reliefs-api/resources/public/api/conf/1.0/docs/errors.md

 }`

 Where possible, multiple errors will be returned with `INVALID_REQUEST` in the following format:<br>
   `{
       "code": "INVALID_REQUEST",
       "message": "Invalid request",
       "errors": [
           {
               "code": "RULE_FIELD_NAME",
               "message": "The provided FieldName is not allowed" },
           {
               "code": "FORMAT_FIELD_NAME",
               "message": "The provided FieldName is invalid" }
       ]
   }`

 Where `FORMAT_VALUE` errors are returned, `message` will describe the expected format and `paths` will show which fields are invalid, in the following format:<br>
   `{
       "code": "INVALID_REQUEST",
       "message": "Invalid request",
       "errors": [
           {
               "code": "FORMAT_VALUE",
-              "message": "The field should be a positive value greater than 0 and no greater than 99999999999.99", "paths": ["/objectName/fieldName1", "/objectName/fieldName2"]
+              "message": "The field should be a positive value greater than 0 and no greater than 99999999999.99", "paths": ["/objectName/fieldName1", "/objectName/fieldName2"] },
-          },
           {
               "code": "FORMAT_VALUE",
               "message": "The field should be between 0 and 99999999999.99", "paths": ["/objectName/fieldName3", "/objectName/fieldName4"]
+          }
+      ]
+  }`

+Where `FORMAT_DATE` errors are returned, `message` will describe the expected format and `paths` will show which fields are invalid, in the following format:<br>
+  `{
+      "code": "INVALID_REQUEST",
+      "message": "Invalid request",
+      "errors": [
+          {
+              "code": "FORMAT_DATE",
+              "message": "The field should be in the format YYYY-MM-DD", "paths": ["/maintenancePayments/exSpouseDateOfBirth", "/postCessationTradeReliefAndCertainOtherLosses/dateBusinessCeased"]
           }
       ]
   }`